AdrienHt/taskManager/README.md

   Note : Be sure to put the project in the right folder, to have an url like this : http://yourserver/taskManager/

 #Usage
-This app is used to manage tasks of a group of people.
+This app is used to manage tasks of a group.

 API endpoint

-You can use only the Restfull api with endpoints.
+You can use the Restfull api with endpoints.
 Some of them aren't used for the font app.
-Enpoint are avalaible :
+Enpoint avalaibles :

    -  GET :
         -   get all users: /user